-Sexual Assault Prevention and Response:
+Sexual Assault Prevention and Response

 Casper College is committed to and seeks to maintain a safe academic and work environment.
 The college prohibits sexual misconduct including sexual harassment, sexual violence, and domestic violence, dating violence, and stalking.
 The college has a duty to prevent and redress sexual misconduct under federal law including Title IX of the Education Amendment of 1972, Violence Against Women Act, and the Violence Against Women Reauthorization Act of 2013.
-The full policy is available in the policy manual.
+Sexual Misconduct and Discrimination Policy http://catalog.caspercollege.edu/content.

-During orientation, students and new employees receive face to face Title IX training; additionally, the "Not Anymore" program is available online at any time.
+During orientation, students and new employees receive Title IX training; additionally, the Green Dot, bystander intervention program is presented to various audiences throughout the year.

 The Stall Street Journal also addresses the subject with preventative tips and resources for assistance if you or someone you know is a victim.

-Reporting:
+Reporting